top of page

 Five new trees were installed at 4th and Milada to improve shade and neighborhood landscaping.
 A Palo Verde tree was also added at the roundabout to enhance the entrance to the community.
 Cost $1300

-The HOA conducts regular monthly inspections and maintenance of the community playground (Tot Lot) to ensure a safe and clean environmanet for residents,
+The HOA conducts regular monthly inspections and maintenance of the community playground (Tot Lot) to ensure a safe and clean environment for residents. ($200 per month)

-The HOA Board approved a community-wide tree maintenance project after a certified arborist from Genesis Landscape Solutions assessed the condition of the neighborhood trees.
+The HOA Board completed a community-wide tree maintenance project following an assessment by a certified arborist from Genesis Landscape Solutions.

-The arborist determined that many trees had not been pruned for several years, resulting in overgrowth, structural stress, and potential safety concerns near homes, sidewalks, and roadways.
+The arborist identified several trees that had not been pruned for multiple years, leading to overgrowth, structural stress, and potential safety concerns near homes, sidewalks, and roadways.

-To restore tree health and improve safety throughout the community, the following work was approved:
+To improve safety and restore tree health, the following work was completed:

 • Pruning of 59 trees throughout the community